rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - In-Kind Value,
 - Comments,
 - and the quantity of each of your organization's Items in the Donations.

+### Add In-Kind Value for each item
+Click "My Organization" in the left hand manu.
+Click "Edit" button.
+Set the "Include in-kind value in donation and distribution exports?" to "yes".

 ## Donation Sites
 ### Navigating to export Donation Sites